 I paired the chocolate with a jar of goat milk caramel sauce from Looking Glass Creamery.
 The sweetness of the caramel is perfect with the bitter chocolate.
 Having personally met the goat involved in the production of this sweet sauce was an added perk.
 The resulting Caramel Chocolate Chunk Blondies are simply amazing.
 Caramel Chocolate Chunk bars are soft and chewy.
 They are incredibly moist and a wee bit addictive.
 I suggest cutting them in small squares because they are rich and sweet, and because then you can easily justify having two.

 Note: Caramel Chocolate Chunk Blondies are wonderful cold weather care package treats.
 Stored at room temperature in an airtight container, they stay soft and delicious for at least 7 days.
 However, the high moisture content is prone to mold in high temperatures, making them a bad choice for warm weather mailing.
 For at home enjoyment, Caramel Chocolate Chunk Blondies are perfect any time of year.

-- ½ cup butter cut in small chunks
+- ½ cup unsalted butter cut in small chunks

 - 2 large eggs

 - ⅓ cup brown sugar